6-week advanced picture book course with Clare Helen Welsh

 Course outline

-SESSION ONE: 25th September
+SESSION ONE: 20th May

 Introductions followed by one-hour industry Q&A with an agent.

-SESSION TWO: 2nd October
+SESSION TWO: 3rd June

-SESSION THREE: 9th October
+SESSION THREE: 10th June

-Choosing a shape, plus workshopping of three texts.
+Choosing a shape, plus workshopping of texts.

-SESSION FOUR: 16th October
+SESSION FOUR: 17th June

-SESSION FIVE: 30th October
+SESSION FIVE: 24th June

-BREAK WEEK: 6th November
+BREAK WEEK: 1st July

 Break in the course for agent to read and prepare feedback and for writers to finish their manuscripts.

-SESSION SIX: 13th November
+SESSION SIX: 8th July

 Editing – writers discuss the feedback from agent in breakout rooms and with the group, including possible ways forward.